renatoliveira/apex-test-list/messages/apextests.list.md

 If provided, do not search the package directory for test annotations.

+# flags.no-warnings.summary

+Do not print warnings for each Apex file missing annotations.

+# flags.no-warnings.description

+Do not print warnings for each Apex file missing annotations.

 # examples

 - <%= config.bin %> <%= command.id %> --format csv